Lukas Franks PI

 “You don’t strike me as the nine-to-five sort.
 Is he?”

-“Yeah, sure,” voice drenched in sarcasm, “nine to five, he lives for that shit.
+“Yeah, sure,” voice drenched in derision, “nine to five, he lives for that shit.
 Look, I said it’s a day job.
 Other than the money, he doesn’t give a fuck.
 He’s into music.
 Big into trad jazz.
 Obsessed.
 He doesn’t give a zKuntin rat’s ass about anything else, not money, not politics...but the music bizz is hard going.
 I mean, he has a regular gig at the Rue B, every Saturday…but it doesn’t pay much…he needs the day job.”

 “Does he have any enemies?”